1. Accept Your Offer

 Book your visit today.
 We can’t wait to meet you!

-Enroll Select your classes for the Fall semester.
-Advising may be completed either by phone/Zoom or in-person with your admissions counselor.
+Select your classes for the Fall semester.
+Your admissions counselor can advise you by phone/Zoom or in person.
 We’ll have a schedule of classes waiting for you to make it easy!
 This is how all new students will be able to enroll in classes.
+Book your advising appointment with your admissions counselor.
+You can already choose classes and even add them to your class list (your “cart”) in the portal, but you cannot enroll (finalize) your class list before this date.

 FALL WOW